decentraland/documentation/content/creator/sdk7/projects/portable-experiences.md

 ```

 ## Lifecycle of a portable experience in a scene

+Portable expereinces need to be activated by a scene, either in Genesis City or a world.

+1) The player visits the scene that activates the portable experience.
+The scene can spawn the portable experience right away or use custom logic to do it after the player does an action.
+2) The player is prompted about the portable experience, including details about the requested permissions.
+The portable experience is only activated if the player gives conscent.
+3) The player will now carry the portable experience with them wherever they go for the rest of the session, including teleporting or jumping to worlds.
+If the player reloads the browser window, it will be gone.

 To spawn a portable experience from your scene, use the `spawn()` function.
 To terminate a portable experience, use `kill()`.
 In both cases, you just need yo know the DCL name where the Portable experience was deployed.